 Degrees and Certifications:

-BA in Art Studio from Concordia University in Saint Paul Education certificate from Augsburg College In progress- Masters in Differentiating Instruction
+BA in Art Studio from Concordia University in Saint Paul Education certificate from Augsburg College Masters in Differentiated Instruction From Concordia University in Saint Paul

 Ms. Erika Berg

 About Ms. Berg: In 2004, I graduated from college with a degree in Art Studio from Concordia University.
 I studied painting, pottery, and photography.
 Following college, I worked as a clerk in a school beginning in 2006.
 There, I decided to return to college to get my teaching degree.
 I received my teaching license in 2011 from Augsburg College.
 I joined The Heights Community School in January, 2017 (the 2016/17 school year), teaching 3rd grade.
 I began teaching 4th grade beginning the 2018-2019 school year.
 I recieved my Masters Degree in differentiated instruction in 2020 from Concordia University.
 I came back to teach 3rd grade in 2020 during and after distance learning.
 Last year I taught 5th grade for the first time and I'm glad to be teaching 3rd/4th for the 2021/2022 school year.

 My Interests: I love to read, play at the beach, draw, write, paint, watch movies, cook, and play with my son and daughter.

 This year, 5th graders will learn multiplication facts, strengthen addition and subtraction of multi-digit numbers using regrouping (carrying and borrowing), work with geometry, fractions, and division concepts.
 We also learn important algebraic concepts, with a focus on getting ready to be 6th graders.
 6th grade requires a lot of work in and out of school.
 I will assign homework weekly and I feel it is a good idea to get into the habit of doing homework and studying for tests, although the homework will not count toward their grade.